Sports Premium – Summary for 2017-2018 and Plans for 2018-19

 - develop or add to the PE and sport activities that your school already offers

-- make improvements now that will benefit pupils joining the school in future years
+- build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years

 (NB.
 Any mismatch between expenditure figures is due to differences in financial and academic periods.)

-|Item of Expenditure||Description||Outcome
+|Item of Expenditure||Description||

-|CPD provided by sports coach
+|CPD provided by sports coach in house

 |Resources – Miscellaneous

-|Equipment and other resources to facilitate PE and sports, lunchtime sports activities, polo shirts for staff||· Replacement of old equipment
+|Equipment and other resources to facilitate PE, sports, outdoors adventurous activities and lunchtime sports activities.
+Polo shirts for new staff

 · Resourcing of new areas of curriculum